Buderim Mountain State School: Heritage listing

 Buderim Mountain State School was listed on the Queensland Heritage Register on 3 May 2019 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Buderim Mountain State School (established elsewhere as Buderim Mountain Provisional School in 1875) is important in demonstrating the evolution of state education and its associated architecture in Queensland.
 The place retains excellent, representative examples of standard designs that were architectural responses to prevailing government educational philosophies, set in landscaped grounds with play areas, sporting facilities, and mature shade trees.
 Designed by the Department of Public Works to optimise natural light and ventilation, Block B (1951 extended 1954) and Block C (1959) were standard designs introduced to address post-war population increases.

 The Buderim War Memorial Arboretum (1945–46), sports ground and facilities (initially established in the 1930s by the Anzac Memorial Park Committee) (1930–1957), and stone memorial gates (1953) were a large component of a broader "living memorial" which was established by the Buderim Mountain War Memorial Community Centre (BWMCC) following World War II (WWII) to commemorate those from the district who fought in World War I and WWII.
 War memorials are a tribute to those who served, and those who died, from a particular community.
 They are an important element of Queensland's towns and cities and are also important in demonstrating a common pattern of commemoration across Queensland and Australia.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Buderim Mountain State School is important in demonstrating the principal characteristics of a Queensland state school.
 These include: teaching buildings designed to standard government designs; and a generous landscaped site with mature trees, assembly and play areas, and sporting facilities.

 Block B (a Temporary Classroom Building) is an intact example of its standard type.
-It retains: its gable roof; lowset, timber-framed structure; north-facing, open verandah with bagracks; banks of timber-framed operable windows, French doors, and fanlights providing natural light and ventilation; and two 21ft (6.4m) x 24ft (7.3m) classrooms.
+It retains: its gable roof; lowset, timber-framed structure; north-facing, open verandah with bagracks; banks of timber-framed operable windows, French doors, and fanlights providing natural light and ventilation; and two 21 ft (6.4m) x 24 ft (7.3m) classrooms.

 Block C (a High Set Timber Building with Semi-enclosed Stair) is an intact example of its standard type.
-It retains its: highset, gable-roofed form with semi-enclosed, covered play space under; timber-framed and -clad construction; north-facing open verandah as circulation to south-facing classroom; bagracks verandah balustrade; large banks of north and south-facing windows in classroom walls providing abundant natural light and ventilation; and 21ft (6.4m) x 24ft (7.3m) classroom.
+It retains its: highset, gable-roofed form with semi-enclosed, covered play space under; timber-framed and -clad construction; north-facing open verandah as circulation to south-facing classroom; bagracks verandah balustrade; large banks of north and south-facing windows in classroom walls providing abundant natural light and ventilation; and 21 ft (6.4m) x 24 ft (7.3m) classroom.

 The place is important because of its aesthetic significance.